-We’re on the frontline of HIV support in Tanzania, helping the country’s younger population better protect themselves from the risk of HIV.
+In Tanzania, we're helping the country’s younger population better protect themselves from the risk of HIV.

-The focus of efforts to address Tanzania’s HIV epidemic crosses several marginalised communities, including people who use drugs and men who have sex with men (MSM).
+Efforts to address Tanzania’s HIV epidemic cross several marginalised communities, including people who use drugs and men who have sex with men (MSM).
 Following the election of the current President in 2015, marginalised population groups have been targeted and face an increasingly hostile environment to live in.

-Of particular concern is the country’s younger population, since children under the age of 18 are not allowed to test for HIV without the consent of a parent or guardian.
+Of particular concern is the country’s younger population.
+Until November 2019, children under the age of 18 were not allowed to test for HIV without the consent of a parent or guardian.
 We’re working to break down the stigma surrounding HIV and help more young people access these important services.